Doist/changelog-gradle-plugin/README.md

 ```
 This task appends every line from every file in the `pendingChangelogDir` folder to the
 `changelogFile` file.
 It uses the configuration specified in the `commit {...}` section.
 It also
 removes every file in the `pendingChangelogDir`.
+To avoid removing the folder itself, we recommend
+putting a file named `.gitkeep.` in `pendingChangelogDir`.

 ## Configuration ⚙️